Afghan government to shun U.S. talks with Taliban

 Meanwhile, U.S.-Taliban talks that U.S. officials had suggested would take place in Doha on Thursday appeared to be delayed by at least a few days.

-A senior U.S. official, speaking on condition of anonymity, said the initial meeting is likely to be held in the "next few days," but would not be more specific.
+A senior U.S. official, speaking on condition of anonymity, said the initial meeting was likely to be held in the "next few days," but would not be more specific.

 The dispute over the Taliban office after months of behind-the-scenes diplomacy to restart the peace talks underscored what U.S. officials say is a void of trust between Karzai and the Taliban, who have been waging an insurgency to overthrow his government and oust foreign troops.